This is an update to an article originally written in 2014 by Kimberly Dodson.

 Convertible debt is a loan that can convert into equity.
-The holder can convert into a specified number of shares of common stock in the issuing company or cash of equal value.
-It is a hybrid security with debt and equity-like features.
+The holder of the debt can convert the notes into a specified number of shares of common stock in the issuing company or cash of equal value.
+It's a hybrid security with debt and equity-like features.

 What is a Cryptocurrency Security Token Offering

-An Security Token Offering (STO) is a form of initial coin offering (ICO) or initial currency offering is a type of funding using cryptocurrencies in a regulated fashion.
-In a STO cryptocurrency is sold in the form of "tokens" or "coins" to investors in exchange for legal tender or other cryptocurrencies such as Bitcoin, Ethereum, etc. The tokens sold are promoted as future functional units of currency and are done so following SEC mandated rules.
+A Security Token Offering (STO) is a form of initial coin offering (ICO, or initial currency offering).
+It’s a type of funding using cryptocurrencies in a regulated fashion.
+In an STO, cryptocurrency is sold in the form of "tokens" or "coins" to investors in exchange for legal tender or other cryptocurrencies such as Bitcoin, Ethereum, etc. The tokens sold are promoted as future functional units of currency and are done so following SEC-mandated rules.
 An ICO can be a source of capital for startup companies.
-Historically traditional paper backed assets like equity shares or debts in a business presented some transaction and liquidity issues.
-This type of business funding event in the form of a token can address some of these issues.
+Traditional paper-backed assets like equity shares or debts in a business present some transaction and liquidity issues.
+This type of business funding event in the form of a token can address some of these problems.

 How are they different?

 Debt investments tend to be less risky than equity investments, but with lower and more consistent returns.
-Debt financing allows an entrepreneur to retain control of their business; entrepreneurs do not lose creative or strategic control of their startups.
+Debt financing allows you to retain control of your business; entrepreneurs do not lose creative or strategic control of their startups.
 Startups may have to back up a loan with collateral, which means that if the startup defaults, it could lose certain tangible assets.
-Convertible debt delays the need to perform a valuation as a startup, but still provide the investors with potential impressive returns as well as an alignment of incentives.
+Convertible debt delays the need to perform a valuation as a startup, but it still provides the investors with potential impressive returns as well as an alignment of incentives.

-Equity investments involve higher risk, but with possible higher rewards.
-Equity financing means issuing shares of common stock to an investor.
-With more shares of common stock, the investor's ownership increases.
-Unlike with debt financing, entrepreneurs do not have to channel profits into loan repayment.
-There is also no requirement to pay back the investment if the business fails.
+Equity investments involve higher risk, but with higher potential rewards.
+With equity financing you issue shares of common stock to an investor base and the number of shares offered dictates the investor's ownership percentage.
+Unlike with debt financing, you do not have to consistently allocate profits to loan repayments.
+There is no requirement to pay back the investment if the business fails with a loan.